-- Email backups to the administrator: Choose this option to have a backup of the iPrism config file emailed to the administrator at the selected interval. - Time: The time of day when the config file will be backed up. - Every x days: The number of days in between backups.
+- 3. If you want to have a backup of the iPrism config file emailed to the administrator, select.
+Email backups to the administrator and then specify the frequency. - Time: The time of day when the config file will be backed up. - Every x days: The number of days in between backups. - 4.
+If you want to have a backup of the iPrism config file uploaded to EdgeCloud, select.Copy configuration backup to EdgeCloud.